-The mucus plug is usually clear, slightly pink or blood tinged in color.
-It can be stringy mucus or a sticky discharge.
+The mucus plug is usually clear, slightly pink or blood-tinged in color.
+It can be stringy mucous or sticky discharge.
 Some women might not notice the loss of their mucus plug since there is already an increase in vaginal discharge during pregnancy.

 When should I call my health care provider?

 If the mucus appears normal in color, there is no urgent need to contact your health care provider.
-You can give a report at your next visit with the provider.
+You can give a report on your next visit with the provider.

 Last Updated: 08/2015